amykapernick/blog/posts/2017/setting-up-local-dev-and-deployment-pipelines.md

 npm install gulp-string-replace --save-dev
 ```

 Navigate to **Project Settings** -> **Deployment** and select to setup a new deployment pipeline.
-You can choose whether to trigger the build to happen when you push to the master branch or another one, for example I’ve set it to build when I push the the dev branch (which means I can specifically target when I want to build).
+You can choose whether to trigger the build to happen when you push to the master branch or another one, for example I've set it to build when I push the the dev branch (which means I can specifically target when I want to build).

 For this setup, you will need to select **Custom Script** but if your deployment is different, you can choose another option.
 You can also choose to run the build in multiple locations if you like.
-Again, add anything you’d like to run to the scripts but I use the following:
+Again, add anything you'd like to run to the scripts but I use the following:

 ```shell
 gulp replaceLocalDev